The President’s engagements

 Wednesday

+Noon The President visits and engages in informal discussion with students from Xagħra Primary School, in Gozo.

-8.30am The President receives Jean Claude Juncker, president of the European Commission, on a courtesy call at San Anton Palace.
+4pm The President presides over a management meeting of the President’s Foundation for the Wellbeing of Society, at San Anton Palace.

-4pm The President meets representatives from the community outreach offices of the Malta Community Chest Fund Foundation, at San Anton Palace.
+7pm The President receives representatives from sports entities who have contributed through the Solidarjeta’ bl-Isports initiative, in aid of the Malta Community Chest Fund Foundation, at San Anton Palace.

 Thursday

+Noon Mr Preca attends an activity in relation to Il-Festa taċ-Ċitru 2017, organised in aid of the Malta Community Chest Fund Foundation, at San Anton Palace.

+1pm The President delivers a speech during the presentation of the Din l-Art Ħelwa Awards for Architectural Heritage, in Valletta.

-3pm The President receives Mark Bonello, president of the Maltese Language Teachers Association of Victoria, on a courtesy call at San Anton Palace.
+2:30pm The President receives Prof.Colin Calleja on a courtesy call, at San Anton Palace.

-6.30pm The President attends ‘Il-Festa ta’ Ħbiberija’, organised by Floriana senior citizens in Floriana.
+3pm The President meets representatives of the Action Group Against Bullying, at San Anton Palace.

+6pm The President presides over the inauguration of a photographic exhibition, at the Cavalieri Art Hotel, in St Julian’s.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.